 Lovett-Learned Professor of Business Administration

 Victoria Ivashina is the Lovett-Learned Professor of Finance and Head of the Finance Unit at Harvard Business School.
 Professor Ivashina is also the faculty chair of the Global Initiative for the Middle East and North Africa (MENA) region.
 She is a Research Associate at the National Bureau of Economic Research (NBER), a Research Fellow at the Center for Economic Policy Research (CEPR), a Visiting Scholar at the Federal Reserve Bank of Boston, and a member of the Model Validation Council at the Board of Governors of the Federal Reserve System.
-She co-heads Harvard Business School’s Private Capital Initiative and Private Equity and Venture Capital (PEVC) executive education program.
-Her research spans multiple areas of financial intermediation including corporate credit markets, global banking operations, asset allocation by pension funds and insurance companies, and value creation by private equity.
-Professor Ivashina serves a Department Editor at the Management Science, and a board member of the American Finance Association and Financial Intermediation Research Society.
+Professor Ivashina co-heads Harvard Business School’s Private Capital Initiative and Private Equity and Venture Capital (PEVC) executive education program.
+She is a co-author of Patient Capital: The Challenges and Promises of Long-Term Investing and Private Equity: A Casebook.
+Her research spans multiple areas of financial intermediation, including corporate credit markets, global banking operations, asset allocation by pension funds and insurance companies, and value creation by private equity.
+Professor Ivashina serves as a Department Editor at the Management Science, and as a board member of the American Finance Association, Academic Female Finance Committee (AFFECT) and Financial Intermediation Research Society.
 She holds a Ph.D. in Finance from the NYU Stern School of Business and a B.A. in Economics from Pontificia Universidad Católica del Perú.

 Professor Ivashina’s research spans multiple areas of financial intermediation including corporate credit markets, leveraged loan market, global banking operations, asset allocation by pension funds and insurance companies, and value creation by private equity.
 Her research has been published in the top journals in Finance and Economics and is regularly cited in media outlets.
 Professor Ivashina is the author of Patient Capital: The Challenges and Promises of Long-Term Investing and Private Equity: A Case Book .
 Since 2010, she has been teaching Private Equity Finance (PEF), an elective course in the Harvard Business School MBA program.